 Of course, most people visit Tahmoor Gorge to just see the Mermaid Pools as it’s the main attraction.
 So many will just bypass the Potholes.
 To head straight to the Mermaid Pools, follow the yellow painted sign heading straight.
 This will take you away from the Potholes and therefore away from the river.

 As a result, you’ll be redirected inland onto a bushwalking trail called the Upper Track.
 This track appears to be also known as the Matilda Track.
 The dusty trail winds throughout the bushland and is very flat.
-Even with some speed hiking, it’s not too physically demanding or exhausting.
 The trail essentially runs adjacent to the river as it heads in the direction of Tahmoor Gorge.
 But for the majority of this track, you won’t be able to see or hear the river flowing.
 Cicadas and birdlife will fill the air with harmonic sounds.

 Don’t expect anything particularly extraordinary on your way to the Mermaid Pools.
 But if there aren’t too many people around, you’ll have a tranquil and soothing bushwalk.
 After two kilometres you will reach a turn off for the Mermaid Pools.
 In fact, you’ll find two tiny triangular shaped yellow makeshift signs to guide you.
 Kudos to whoever put those signs up.
 Reaching this point of the trail takes around 25 minutes.

 To reach the Mermaid Pools you will turn left at the turnoff.
 This will take you off the Upper Track and towards the river stream.
 It only takes a minute to descend some rocks.
 Once you arrive by the water’s edge, turn right to head towards Tahmoor Gorge.
 You’ll then start to approach the large waterhole known as the Mermaid Pools.
 This is where people have historically rock jumped.
 But you will see signs discouraging this activity.